Your morning briefing, already written.

 Customer declined a $2,400 transmission service two months ago.
 PitCrew drafts the follow-up text with the right timing, the right tone, and a reason to come back now (winter's coming, or the recommended replacement window is closing, or you're running a promo).
 You approve, it sends.

-Shops running PitCrew recovery typically recover 8–15% of declined ARO within a quarter — work that would otherwise just evaporate.
+Shops running PitCrew recovery typically recover 8–15% of declined ARO within a quarter.
+Work that would otherwise just evaporate.

 An in-app concierge (Pro plan).

 On Pro, PitCrew opens as a chat panel in the app.
-Ask it anything about your shop — "Who hasn't been back in 6 months but was a $3,000+ lifetime customer?" — and it pulls the answer from your data.
+Ask it anything about your shop — "Who hasn't been back in 6 months but was a $3,000+ lifetime customer?".
+And it pulls the answer from your data.
 "Show me every vehicle with an open brake recommendation over $500."
 It answers.
 "Draft a win-back campaign for my top 20 lapsed customers."
 It writes it.